Do You Think More Intelligently Than the Average Person?

 When we are hijacked by emotions, we often unwittingly put ourselves on autopilot with a one-way journey toward appeasing the emotion in any way possible.
 Anyone who has punched a wall (or someone else) to quell uncontrollable anger knows the feeling.
 Surprisingly, targeting a person or thing helps, because the anger subsides and alters the thought process from a negative, reactive state to a more positive, coherent state, allowing the individual to return to typical ways of thinking and reasoning.
 The good news is that emotional regulation (minus punching) can also happen automatically through learned experience and under defined circumstances by using specific strategies (Mauss et al., 2007), some of which are outlined here.

 Now you know what happens when you neglect to think about certain things.
-Next week we will explore five more common mistakes that smart people intentionally make!
+Part two of this article explores five more common mistakes that smart people intentionally make!

 Chinn, C. A., & Brewer, W. F. (1993).
 The role of anomalous data in knowledge acquisition: A theoretical framework and implications for science instruction.
 Review of Educational Research, 63, 1–49.